Anti-doping - TUE

 • A detailed summary of any alternative medications tried (including names, dosages, duration of use, and effects) or clinical justification from the prescribing doctor that confirms that in their opinion there are no other reasonable permitted alternatives that exist to treat the medical condition.

-Any cost incurred for the completion of a TUE application is at the responsibility of the Athlete, including any required additional medical examinations, tests and imaging studies.
+Any cost incurred for the completion of a TUE application is at the responsibility of the athlete, including any required additional medical examinations, tests and imaging studies.

 Any TUE application that is not complete or legible will not be dealt with and will be returned for completion and re-submission.
+For any questions around the TUE application please contact tue@paralympic.org

 The athlete should keep a complete copy of the TUE application form and all medical information submitted in support of the application, and proof that it has been sent.

-TUE Application Checklists
+WADA TUE Application Checklists and physician guidelines

-• Adrenal Insufficiency
+• Adrenal Insufficiency - Checklist | Guidelines

-• Anaphylaxis
+• Anaphylaxis - Checklist | Guidelines

-• Asthma
+• Asthma - Checklist | Guidelines

-• Inflammatory Bowel Disease
+• Inflammatory Bowel Disease - Checklist | Guidelines

-• Male Hypogonadism
+• Male Hypogonadism - Checklist | Guidelines

-• Musculoskeletal Conditions
+• Musculoskeletal Conditions - Checklist | Guidelines

-• Sinusitis/Rhinosinusitis
+• Sinusitis/Rhinosinusitis - Checklist | Guidelines

-• Transgender Athletes
+• Transgender Athletes - Checklist | Guidelines

 How do I know if my application has been approved

-If a TUE has been approved, the athlete will receive confirmation from the IPC and a certificate will be issued.
+If a TUE has been granted, the athlete will receive confirmation from the IPC and a certificate will be issued.
 If any of the conditions outlined in the TUE certificate such as dosage, frequency, route of administration and duration for use of the medication should change, the athlete must inform the IPC.

 If a TUE is not granted, athletes can ask WADA to review the application or appeal in line with the relevant IPC's Anti-Doping rules.